emnrd-ito/ReplaceFragments/README.md

 Disclaimer
 ----------
-This repository contains sample code intended to demonstrate an IllegatStateException
+This repository contains sample code intended to demonstrate an IllegalStateException

 License
 -------